dox-op/ai-persistency-layer/README.md

 | Claude | `ANTHROPIC_API_KEY` | `~/.config/claude/credentials`, `~/.claude/credentials` |
 | Gemini | `GOOGLE_API_KEY`, `GEMINI_API_KEY` | `~/.config/gemini/credentials`, `~/.gemini/credentials` |

 If none of the variables exist and no credential file is found, the CLI stops with exit code `4` so you can configure authentication safely.
+When an agent CLI is already logged in (for example via `claude login` or `gcloud auth application-default login`), the generated credential files above satisfy the requirement—no extra environment variables are necessary.

-## Local Development (optional)
+## Local Development (contributors only)

 ```bash
 pnpm install
 pnpm dev        # tsx src/cli.ts
 pnpm build      # tsc
 ```

+Only run these commands when you are modifying the CLI locally.
+Before using `pnpm link --global`, run `pnpm build` once so the compiled `dist/` output is present.
+End users who install from npm do not need to build anything.

+## Publishing (maintainers)

+1. Install dependencies: `pnpm install`.
+2. Build the distributable: `pnpm run build`.
+3. (Optional) Verify the package contents: `npm pack` and inspect the tarball for `dist/cli.js`.
+4. Publish: `npm publish --access public`.

+Always run the build step before publishing so the `dist/` folder ships with the package.

 ## Anti-Drift Automation